Petromin Corporation: Joint-venture between Dabbagh Group and Gulf Oil Corporation

 Petromin was a joint venture between Mobil Investments (29% stake) and Saudi Aramco (71% stake), an affiliate of ExxonMobil with an annual sale of 80,000 metric tons and an annual turnover of $200 million.

 In 2007 it was purchased by Dabbagh Group and Gulf Oil Corporation, a subsidiary of Indian Hinduja Group, for $200 million.
 Dabbagh took a 51% stake and Hinduja a 49% stake in the new joint venture.

 In 2008, the company was renamed to its current name Petromin Corporation.

 In 2010 the Hinduja Group announced the launch of the initial public offering of Petromin.

 In 2013, The Dabbagh group purchased the Hinduja stake based on a total valuation of more than $700 million, made by Deutsche Bank, who assisted in the deal.

 In 2015, Petromin signed a five-year partnership with Hyundai and Al-Majdouie, to serve its oils at all Hyundai centers in the region and to supply diesel engine oils to Al-Majdouie Logistics.

 In 2017, the company employed around 5,000 people.

 Petromin was one of the first companies in Saudi Arabia to start employing women in 2007.

-Petromin currently operates two main plants.
-The Jeddah Lube oil blending and Grease plant is now one of the biggest oil and mobilization plants in the middle east, and Petromin Corporation is the largest maker of lubricants in Saudi Arabia, with a present production capacity of 150,000 MT annually.
-It was originally erected in 1968, with a blending capacity of 70,000 MT and upgraded in 2011 to its current capacity.
-The facilities encompass the Jubail lubricants and grease manufacturing plant which was built in 1985, with a production capacity of 6,000 MT of greases.
-Petromin also owns the Riyadh Blending Plan, which was commissioned in 1981, and has a production capacity of around 75,000 MT per year.
-The plant works in cooperation with the drum manufacturing company Greif, Inc., allowing a direct filling of Petromins products.

 The company produces industrial and non-industrial oil, lubricants and other associated products.
 The main product categories are gasoline, diesel engine oils, gear and transmission oil, greases, industrial, marine and specialty products.
 In these categories the company produces more than 150 different products.

 The company currently distributes its products to over 35 countries across the world, with a focus in the GCC, Middle East, Africa and Asia.

-Petromin Express is a chain of quick lube service centers throughout Saudi Arabia, offering different parts, products and services to customers.
+Petromin Express is a chain of quick lube service centers throughout Saudi Arabia, offering different parts, products and services.
 The chain operates more than 700 outlets.

 The company also runs a gas station network across the country, which is partly connected to Petromin Express service station, offering combined automotive services.